daniel-thompson/kgdbtest/README.md

 Running tests
 -------------

-kcontest currently relies upon external environment variables.
+kgdbtest currently relies upon external environment variables.
 These are set up automatically by the `Makefile`.

-Assuming kcontest is installed in $HOME/Projects/kcontest, then from a kernel source directory (without anything "valuable" in the current .config) try:
+Assuming kgdbtest is installed in
+$HOME/Projects/daniel-thompson/kgdbtest, then from a kernel source directory (without anything "valuable" in the current .config) try:

 ~~~
-make -C $HOME/Projects/kcontest
+make -C $HOME/Projects/daniel-thompson/kgdbtest
 ~~~

-This will run the default `test` rule, which will scan kcontest for all available tests and run them.
+This will run the default `test` rule, which will scan kgdbtest for all available tests and run them.

 The Makefile behaviour can be made more verbose using `V=1` or `V=2`.
 At